MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-input-hints.md

 ## Default values for input hint

-If you do not set the input hint for a message, the Bot Builder SDK will automatically set it for you by using this logic:
+If you do not set the input hint for a message, the Bot Framework SDK will automatically set it for you by using this logic:

 - If your bot sends a prompt, the input hint for the message will specify that your bot is **expecting input**.</li>
 - If your bot sends a single message, the input hint for the message will specify that your bot is **accepting input**.</li>